hzhou3ga/picmoa/readme.md

 For Sankey input data:               see data/sankey_test.txt For all disease cluster assignments" see data/all_dis_kmean_sortname_allclass.tsv For top 500 non-redundant disease pairs within cluster and their random pairs see data/all_top500pair.txt & data/all_top500pair_rand.txt
-ChatGPT outputs for pairs within cluster: allrelateanswer.zip ChatGPT outputs for random paired outside cluster: allrandanswer.zip
+ChatGPT outputs for pairs within cluster: data/allrelateanswer.zip ChatGPT outputs for random paired outside cluster: data/allrandanswer.zip

 Steps to reproduce all 3 levels of  clustering: